XXXBold/PCSX2_MultiConfigTool/README.md

 The tool will not modify your original PCSX2 data without your knowledge, if you don't want to use it anymore, just delete it and continue using PCSX2 as before.

-To build it for Windows, I'm using MSYS2/Mingw.
-For Linux, install the packet "libwxgtk3.0-dev" via packet manager and use GCC to build.
+There are pre-built binaries available for Windows (32 and 64 bit) and for linux (GTK-based, 64 bit).
+Windows' .exe are both standalones, for linux you have to install the libwxgtk3.0-gtk3 runtime to run the binary (On Ubuntu/Mint: sudo apt install libwxgtk3.0-gtk3-0v5) or install wxwidgets >=3.0.4  dev files to build yourself.
+Find the binaries here: https://github.com/XXXBold/PCSX2_MultiConfigTool/releases.

-To edit the GUI, use https://github.com/wxFormBuilder/wxFormBuilder for editing PCSX2Tool.fbp and use the generated C++ Source in the Project.
+To change the GUI, use https://github.com/wxFormBuilder/wxFormBuilder for editing PCSX2Tool.fbp and use the generated C++ Source in the Project.

-If you occur any problems, or have ideas for improvments, let me know.

-I'll put precompiled versions here: https://github.com/XXXBold/PCSX2_MultiConfigTool/releases.

-Tell me if you need help or more information.
+Let me know if you have suggestions, wishes, find a bug or if you need help or more information.

 ## Releases
 - 0.1: First Release
 - 0.2-beta: Added Some new options
 - 0.3-beta: Added support for linux, updated to new codebase
 - 0.4-beta: Improved UI Controls, enhanced shortcut creation (Overwrite-confirm dialog), ask to set executable bit for linux version directly
+- 0.5-beta: Added more options for creating shortcuts, Updated icon, is now shown correctly, added license, for linux: Update to wxWidgets based on GTK3

 ## TODOs
 - Add build instructions